Sri Lanka | Indian Ocean | Adult Only

-- Watch for the “Lords of the Jungle” on a safari in Yala National Park, a place with the highest leopard density on the planet
+- Watch for the “Lords of the Jungle” on a safari in Yala National Park, a place that is known for having the highest leopard populations on the planet

-- Taste the most delicious curry on the island, homemade by mom Washanti in her family home.
+- Join a local family for dinner and taste the most delicious curry on the island, homemade by mom Washanti in her family’s home

-- Take a boat safari in Gal Oya National Park, watching as wild elephants swim between islands and forage along the shore
+- Take a boat safari in Gal Oya National Park, and watch as wild elephants swim between islands and forage along the shore

-- Explore the the temples, reservoirs and beautifully landscaped gardens in the ancient city of Anuradhapura, one of the oldest continually inhabited places in the world, dating back 2000 years
+- Explore the temples, reservoirs, and beautifully landscaped gardens in the ancient city of Anuradhapura, one of the oldest continually inhabited places in the world

 A few more reasons why you gotta go:

-The spices: Sri Lanka is the home of cinnamon, one of the country's greatest exports back in their trading heyday.
+The spices: Sri Lanka is the home of cinnamon, one of the country's greatest trading exports.

-The culture: A serving of homemade lumprais and ginger beer is sure to make you feel right at hnome with the burghers at the VOC Cafe.
+The culture: A serving of homemade Lumprais and ginger beer is sure to make you feel right at home with the burghers at the VOC Cafe.